Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 * A [Microsoft Data Collection Rule](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-the-data-collection-rules) for each of the log sources
 * An [Azure key vault secret](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion#create-an-azure-key-vault-secret) containing your client secret for each of your Data Collection Endpoints

 #
+### Role Requirements

+The following permissions are required for the user that will be performing the setup and deployment steps:

+* In order to create and manage secrets within the desired Key Vault, the **Keyvault Secrets Officer** role will need to be assigned to the user from the Key Vault Access control (IAM) page.
+* In order to add role assignments to DCRs, the **User Access Admin** role will need to be assigned to the user from Entra ID.

+#
 ### Setup